basecamp/pow/MANUAL.md

 The `POW_DOMAINS` environment variable specifies a comma-separated list of top-level domains for which Pow will serve DNS queries and HTTP requests.
-The default value for this list is a single domain, `dev`, meaning Pow will configure your system to resolve `*.dev` to 127.0.0.1 and serve apps in `~/.pow` under the `.dev` domain.
+The default value for this list are the two `test,dev` domains, meaning Pow will configure your system to resolve `*.test` and `*.dev` to 127.0.0.1 and serve apps in `~/.pow` under the `.test` and `.dev` domains.

+The `.test` domain is preferred since Google owns the `.dev` TLD and has recently enabled HSTS, forcing all requests to use HTTPS.
+Pow supports `.dev` by default for backward compatibility only.

 You can add additional domains to `POW_DOMAINS`:

-    export POW_DOMAINS=dev,test
+    export POW_DOMAINS=test,local

 If you want Pow to serve apps under additional top-level domains, but not serve DNS queries for those domains, use the `POW_EXT_DOMAINS`